AronKG/Group-1/README.md

 ## Contribution

 Each member of the group has made at least one commit to this project.
 We have agreed not to use force pushes to the master/main branch.
-If changes need to be undone, a new commit will be used instead.
+If changes need to be undone, a new commit will be used instead.-

 ## Note